St Michael’s Line – Earth Energies or Coincidence?

 2. Saint Michael’s Mount, England

-Traveling south the line passes St Michael’s Mount in England.
-This is an island of Cornwall which at low tide joins the mainland.
-In this place St Michael would have spoken with a group of fishermen.
+Traveling south, the line passes St. Michael’s Mount in England.
+This is an island in Cornwall that joins the mainland at low tide.
+In this place, St. Michael is said to have spoken with a group of fishermen.

 st michel mount in England